nilson01/Machine-Learning-and-Deep-Learning-with-Deployment/README.md

 # Machine-Learning-and-Deep-Learning-with-Deployment
-This repository includes my study materials in the journey to study machine learning and deep learning until deployment.
+This repository includes my study materials in the journey to understand machine learning and deep learning until its deployment.